 - You should receive an Explanation of Benefits from BCBS.
 They may charge you a copay and 20% co-insurance.

-- If there is a cost incurred that would not have been incurred if you had gone to MIT Medical, submit a completed Reimbursement Claim Form (under Related Files) with the original medical bill to Benefit Strategies.
+- If there is a cost incurred that would not have been incurred if you had gone to MIT Medical, submit a completed Reimbursement Claim Form (under Related Files) with a copy of the original medical bill to Benefit Strategies.
 If approved, you will receive reimbursement for your copay and co-insurance up to $1,000 per year.
 Students who exceed the $1,000 maximum may request an exception to the limit.